Basic Syntax & Semantics of mimium#

 • float: Represents numbers (internally as 64-bit floats).
 To work with integers, use functions like round, ceil, or floor.

 • string: Created with double quotes (e.g., "hoge").
-Strings are currently limited to:
+String values are primarily used for:

 • void: Indicates a function has no return value.